Relationships¶

 ForeignKey¶

-Let us define the following models User
+Let us define the following models User and Profile.

 import saffier